bignerdranch/Freddy/README.md

 ## Getting Started

-Freddy requires iOS 7.0, Mac OS X 10.9, watchOS 2.0, or tvOS 9.0.
+Freddy requires iOS 8.0, Mac OS X 10.9, watchOS 2.0, or tvOS 9.0.
 Linux is not yet supported.

-Dynamic frameworks on iOS require a minimum deployment target of iOS 8.0.
-For a project targeting iOS 7, see ["Submodules"](https://github.com/bignerdranch/Freddy#submodules).

 You have a few different options to install Freddy.